angharadcaswell/shut-the-box/user-story.md

 ## As a user, I want to feel excited when I win the game.

 ### When the user closes all of the cards (the box) they will recieve a congratulatory message.
+There is also a cheering sound when the user wins.

 ![game](readmeimages/congratulations.png)